kenji03/Question-App/README.md

 # Question-App
-User and Technical Guide
+# User and Technical Guide:
   This is a browser-based App that will allow the system to do the following:
   Create a new question by clicking on a point on a Leaflet Map and adding the quesiton and four possible anwers.
 The answer wil be stored in a database on the webserver.

   This app consists of three parts, main map for selecting question points, a tracking map and a question form.
 Usuful functions are added.
 These are described below.